Nordstrom/win_domain/README.md

 ## Description

-This LWRP cookbook joins arbitrary Windows server instances to an Active Directory domain.
+This LWRP cookbook is to provide a tool for full-stack app teams to join arbitrary Windows server instances to an Active Directory domain.
 In order to do so you must possess the following:

 * A service account and password with which you can authenticate to Active Directory